luismidelgado/debi3es/README.md

 Caveat emptor: driving linux on manual required for the initial mise en place and for daily usage.

 ## Install debian for netinst firmware
 USB tether with a smartphone that has internet access.
-Saves a lot of initial WiFi headaches.
-You can sort out the WiFi later.
+Helps with the Wi-Fi setup headaches in some cases.
+Sort out the Wi-Fi setup later.

 For Mac machines, use the mac iso.

 Install the base system and only the standard system utilities.

-## Add add `user` to sudo-ers
+## Add `user` to sudo-ers
 ```
 # nano /etc/apt/sources.list
 ```